systemslab/popper-paper/paper/paper.md

 ## Bare-metal-as-a-Service

-For experiments that cannot run on consolidated infrastructures due to noisy-neighborhood phenomena (e.g. EC2), bare-metal as a service is an alternative.
+For experiments that are sensitive to the inherent variability associated to executing on consolidated infrastructures (e.g. Amazon's EC2), bare-metal as a service is an alternative.

 **Tools and services**: Cloudlab [@ricci_introducing_2014], Chameleon and PRObE [@gibson_probe_2013] are NSF-sponsored infrastructures for